Ash-Olorenshaw/Lister/README.md

 Originally designed for me to use with my NeoVim plugin - [Porthole.nvim](https://github.com/Ash-Olorenshaw/Porthole.nvim) - I've actually used **Lister** in a number of settings just because I like that extra 100 or so ms it shaves off a query.

-> ⚠️ **Note: Lister is not always faster than other options.** On higher end systems I have noticed it perform worse by 40 or so ms (not really noticeable in my
+> ⚠️ **Note: Lister is not always faster than other options.** Lister's performance varies based on your hardware, shell of choice, etc. However, Lister is very consistent.
+On low end systems it tends to be considerably faster.
+However, on high end systems it *will* be slower than things like `ls` and `gci`, but the speed difference is usually so minimal that it is not noticeable.
-> opinion, but still worse).
-Lister best performs on lower-end systems for some reason - I don't fully understand why, but that's the way it works...

 ## Usage